transreductionist/documents.io/README.md

 ---

+This wallpaper and I are fighting a duel to the death.
+Either it goes or I do.

+―Oscar Wilde

+---

 The process of shaping opinion, attitudes, and perceptions was termed the 'engineering of consent' by one of the founders of the modern public relations industry, Edward Bernays.

 ―Noam Chomsky